w5xd/NyeVikingPowerMonitor/README.md

 <h2>Power</h2>
 <p>A prospective builder may want to know that, while the 12VDC connector at the back
-of the RFM-003 matches the voltage (about 12V), polarity (positive on the inner pin) and outer diameter, (5.5mm) of the Arduino, the diameter of the inner pins do NOT match.</p>
+of the RFM-003 matches the voltage (about 12V), polarity (positive on the inner pin) and outer diameter, (5.5mm) of the Arduino, the diameters of the inner pins do NOT match.</p>
 <p>
 The original battery power design was that the batteries stay permanently connected and external 12VDC, when applied, trickle charges the NiCd's.
 I have two reasons to